 Improper Repairs: The most common problem inspectors encounter with low-slope roofs is improper repairs; either the use of improper materials or improper methods.

-Improper Installation: The second most common problem is improper installation of the various systems.
-Installation may be fairly generic or may require adherence to the manufacturer's installation instructions.
+Improper Installation and maintenance: The second most common problem is improper installation and maintenance of the various systems.
+Either one may be fairly generic or may require adherence to the manufacturer's installation instructions.

 Unlike with residential inspections in which you simply show up and proceed with the inspection, with commercial properties you want to know as much as possible about the installed systems before you arrive.
 Regarding roofs, you'll be asking for whatever documentation can be provided.
 Your objectives will be: